App Tracking Transparency: what Data do Apps Collect and why?

 App developers are mostly going through their usual routine.
 Here are a couple of tips to eliminate any unforeseen complications because of app tracking transparency policy.

-- Provide detailed explanation of why the app requires access to certain data or device functionality
+- Provide a detailed explanation of why the app requires access to certain data or device functionality

 - Demo videos are great to prove the data tracking necessity and may eventually save client’s time and money by preventing app rejection from App Store or Play Store